 In March 2022, the Company acquired a 70% interest in Equity-One Mortgage Fund Limited ('EMF').
-EMF operates a contributory mortgage scheme (peer to peer) that currently has approximately \$520 million of funds under management.
-The Company has also entered into an agreement with the non-controlling shareholder which contains put and call options that provide the Company an option to acquire (or the non-controlling shareholder to sell) the remaining 30% interest in EMF in three tranches of 10% each from 2024 to 2027.
+EMF operates a contributory mortgage scheme (peer to peer) that currently has approximately \$580 million of funds under management.
+The Company has also entered into an agreement with the non-controlling shareholders which contains put and call options that provide the Company an option to acquire (or the non-controlling shareholder to sell) the remaining 30% interest in EMF in a series of tranches from 2025 to 2028.